rbhumbla1/Employee-Tracker/README.md

-# Employee-Tracker
+# Employee Tracker
-Employee-Tracker is a  command-line CMS application to manage a company's employee database, using Node.js, Inquirer, and MySQL
+Employee Tracker is a  command-line CMS application to manage a company's employee database, using Node.js, Inquirer, and MySQL

 ## Description

-Employee-Tracker application enables the user to view and manage the departments, roles, and employees in their company so that they can I organize and plan their business.
+Employee Tracker application enables the user to view and manage the departments, roles, and employees in their company so that they can I organize and plan their business.
 Here are the main features of the application:

 * When the application is started, the user is presented with the following options: